ga-wdi-lessons/git-intro/readme.md

 ## Remote Repositories and Github

-So far we've been doing everything on our own machine, or **locally**
+So far we've been doing everything on our own machine, or **locally**.

 ### Terms and Concepts for Remotes

 #### Documentation Dive Exercise (11:10 - 11:20)

 Documentation takes time to be able to read, it's not easy at first to be able to extract what you need to know.
 Documentation can vary in readability; some documentation will be particularly difficult to read through for beginners.
 But with this exercise, we'll get some early practice.

 Let's take a brief look over provided reading on [Git Remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) and prepare to define the key terms below (read through pushing remotes).

+Pair with a partner and spend 5 minutes reading through the documentation above, picking 2 or 3 terms to define.
+Afterwards, we'll spend 5 minutes discussing our findings.

+#### Key Terms to Define
 * **remote**
 * **github**
 * **clone**